 So, you're thinking about using your phone or tablet as a webcam.
 You've probably got a cable.
 We hope you've got Camo.
 And maybe you need a mount or a stand.
 I bought just about every type of stand on the market, and even tried constructing some makeshift ones from things I had around the house.
 In this guide, I'm going to run through which ones might work for you, and why.

-If you don’t have time to look through these options in detail, here are my recommendations:
+If you don’t have time to look through these options in detail, just get this one:

-Before starting to look into the various iPhone mounts, I had a think about what I was really looking for.
-In order of importance, an iPhone webcam mount should:
+Before starting to look into the various phone mounts, I had a think about what I was really looking for.
+In order of importance, a good mount should:

-- Make it easy for you to put your phone in and take it out.
-As you’re using Camo on your iPhone, in all likelihood you’ll also want to use this as a phone at other times, so being able to put in your iPhone and remove it easily is important.
+- Make it easy for you to mount and remove your phone.
+Unless you're using a dedicated phone with Camo, you’ll also want to use your phone for other purposes, so being able to set it up and take it down easily is important.

 - Not result in anything too permanent.
-You might not want to keep a magnetic disk stuck to your iPhone, or a bulky car mount stuck on your iMac.
+You might not want to keep a magnetic disk stuck to your smartphone, or a bulky car mount stuck on your iMac.

 - Be compact.
-When you’re not using your iPhone as a webcam, you probably don’t want a hulking great piece of plastic cluttering up your desktop.
+When you’re not using your phone as a webcam, you probably don’t want a hulking great piece of plastic cluttering up your desktop.

 - Not look like a hideous eyesore.
 Bonus points if it looks nice.